twy80/toys/README.md

   - Simulation of a dynamical system described by a differential equation

-  - Explanation on SVD (Sinular Value Decomposition) together with a relation with PCA (Principal Component Analsys)
+  - SVD (Sinular Value Decomposition) together with a relation with PCA (Principal Component Analsys)

   - SVD of an image file, which results in some sort of image compression